 Are you interested in covering local, national and world events and writing about the community in which you live?
 Would you like to learn how print, online, broadcast and social media converge in this exciting field?
 If you answered yes to these questions, our Journalism program could be a perfect match for you.

-We train our future journalists how to research, write and craft stories for print or visual media and critically use the Internet and other new media platforms while applying traditional journalism practices and ethics.
+In this major, we train our future journalists how to research, write and craft stories for print or visual media and critically use the Internet and other new media platforms while applying traditional journalism practices and ethics.
 We will prepare you to fit into the ever–evolving media world.

-General Course Information
+Journalism Course Information

 Required courses cover the fundamentals of journalism.
 Creative courses in photojournalism, magazine writing and feature writing will further build upon your skills.
 You may also choose electives in television production, desktop publishing, graphic design, public relations and more.